e-is/capacitor-bluetooth-serial/README.md

 ```

-## stopNotifications
+## stopEnabledNotifications

 Stops the propagation of value changes.

-`stopNotifications(options: BluetoothDisableNotificationsOptions): Promise<void>`;
+`stopEnabledNotifications(): Promise<void>`;

 ### Description

-Function `stopNotifications` disable bluetooth state notifications.
+Function `stopEnabledNotifications` disable bluetooth state notifications.
 Additionally, the event listener has to be removed.

 ```typescript
 eventListener.remove();